|

 The scenes cited from this "missing" Lassie movie are typically as follows:

 You won't find any description like that in the Lassie movie list because it's not a Lassie movie at all.
 In 1962, Warner Brothers adapted Albert Payson Terhune's (see above) novel Lad: A Dog into a color movie.
-Angela Cartwright, who was then starring as Linda on Make Room for Daddy, plays Angela, the little girl endangered by the snake, and Carroll O'Connor, later to gain TV immortality as Archie Bunker, played her snooty rich father, Hamilcar Q. Glure.
+Angela Cartwright, who was then starring as Linda on Danny Thomas' popular Make Room for Daddy television series, plays Angela, the little girl endangered by the snake, and Carroll O'Connor, later to gain TV immortality as Archie Bunker, played her snooty rich father, Hamilcar Q. Glure.
 He is the man with the cigar handling "the other collie" in the obedience contest.
 Lad's owners (named the Tremaynes rather than the Terhunes) were played by Peter Breck (later Nick in the long running television series The Big Valley) and Peggy McCay.
 All of the situations in the movie are adapted from the book, although things are changed to make a cohesive narrative: for instance, in the book, the little girl saved by Lad is not given a name, and she is not related to Hamilcar Q. Glure.
 There is no "Little Lad" puppy, just "Wolf."

 I don't remember if the credits say who trained "Lad"it might be a collie from the Weatherwax kennelsbut this is certainly not Lassie, as the collie in the story has no blaze at all.